EYBlockchain/starlight/README.md

 You can automate the creation of 'expected outputs' for these tests.

-1. Create a `.zsol` file, around which you'd like a test to be created.
-For this example, suppose it's called `example-1.zsol`.
+1. Create a `.zol` file, around which you'd like a test to be created.
+For this example, suppose it's called `example-1.zol`.
 1. Save it in `./test/prelim-traversals/test-data`.
 1. Run `npm run-script test-prelim -- --write example-1`.
 This will run `zappify` on the file, and write output data to a file called `example-1.json`.
 1. Future tests will use `example-1.json` as the 'expected' outcome of the test.